braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/create.md

 3. Edit your campaign as needed.
 4. Restart your campaign.

 With this approach, newly eligible users will get the new card and previous recipients would get the new card when they're re-eligible.
-For example, if the re-eligiblity is 30 days, it could be up to 30 days before previous recipients to see the new card.

 **Example:** A campaign is triggered off of session start with re-eligibility set to 30 days.
 A user received the campaign two days ago and you want to change the copy.
 First stop the campaign and remove the card from feed.
 Then re-publish the campaign with the new copy.
 If the user has a session again, they will receive the new card in 28 days.